 The compression feature maximizes available space within the storage pool by automatically targeting inactive snapshots and replicas and compressing them to reduce their storage footprint.
 When compression is enabled, the array periodically monitors activity to determine which snapshots and replicas can be safely compressed.
-Compressed data is automatically "rehydrated" (that is, decompressed) when that information needs to be accessed by the array.
+Compressed data is automatically rehydrated (that is, decompressed) when that information is accessed by the array.

 Compression is disabled by default on Dell EqualLogic arrays.
-If compression is enabled, it must remain enabled to provide access to already compressed data.
 Compression can be manually suspended and resumed, as needed, to prevent the array from compressing new snapshots and replicas, but any previously compressed data remains in its compressed state.